bexchainteam/bexchain/WHITEPAPER.md

 - RPC URL (default): `http://localhost:8545`
 - API URL (default): `http://localhost:8545/api`

-Endpoint yang tersedia di implementasi saat ini:
+Available endpoints in the current implementation:
 - JSON-RPC: `/rpc`
 - Chain info API: `/api/chain_info`
 - Gas fee API: `/api/gas_fees`
 - Explorer UI: `/explorer/`

-## 5. Model Gas
+## 5. Gas Model
-BEX digunakan sebagai biaya eksekusi transaksi di jaringan.
+BEX is used as a fee for executing transactions on the network.

-Konfigurasi gas fee default saat ini:
+Current default gas fee configuration:
 - Standard transaction: `0.01 BEX`
 - Token transfer: `0.01 BEX`
 - Token contract execution: `0.02 BEX`
 - NFT transfer: `0.015 BEX`
 - NFT contract execution: `0.025 BEX`

-Catatan:
+Note:
-- Model ini dapat disesuaikan oleh governance/admin sesuai kebutuhan operasional jaringan.
+- This model can be adjusted by governance/admins to suit the network's operational needs.
-- Gas fee wallet saat ini diarahkan ke alamat treasury operasional yang dikonfigurasi pada node.
+- Wallet gas fees are currently directed to the operational treasury address configured on the node.

-## 6. Tokenomics BEX
+## 6. BEX Tokenomics
 ### 6.1 Total Supply
-- Total suplai BEX: **10,000,000 BEX**
+- Total BEX supply: **10,000,000 BEX**
-- Sifat suplai: **fixed supply** (tidak bertambah)
+- Supply type: **fixed supply** (does not increase)

-### 6.2 Distribusi Token
+### 6.2 Token Distribution
 - Mining Reward: **1,500,000 BEX** (15%)
 - Presale: **1,000,000 BEX** (10%)
 - Ads Reward: **500,000 BEX** (5%)
 - Founder: **1,000,000 BEX** (10%)
 - Team: **1,000,000 BEX** (10%)
-- Alokasi Game & Aplikasi Pihak Ketiga: **5,000,000 BEX** (50%)
+- Game & Third-Party App Allocation: **5,000,000 BEX** (50%)

 Total: **10,000,000 BEX** (100%)

 ### 6.3 Presale Vesting
-Alokasi presale sebesar **1,000,000 BEX** mengikuti skema:
+The presale allocation of **1,000,000 BEX** follows the following scheme:
-- **Cliff 12 bulan**: bulan 1-12 tidak ada unlock.
+- **12-month Cliff**: No unlocking for months 1-12.
-- **Mulai bulan ke-13**: unlock **10% per bulan** dari alokasi presale.
+- **Starting from the 13th month**: 10% per month of the presale allocation is unlocked.
-- Besaran unlock bulanan: **100,000 BEX/bulan**.
+- Monthly unlock amount: **100,000 BEX/month**.
-- Durasi unlock: **10 bulan** (bulan ke-13 sampai bulan ke-22).
+- Unlock duration: **10 months** (months 13 to 22).
-- Bulan ke-22: **100% alokasi presale telah unlocked**.
+- Month 22: **100% of the presale allocation has been unlocked**.

-## 7. Kebijakan Likuiditas
+## 7. Liquidity Policy
-Likuiditas awal ekosistem akan diisi dari dua sumber utama:
+Initial liquidity in the ecosystem will be provided by two main sources:
-- **10% dari pendapatan iklan bulanan**.
+- **10% of monthly advertising revenue**.
-- **Dana dari presale BEX**.
+- **Funds from the BEX presale**.

-Kebijakan ini bertujuan menjaga kedalaman pasar awal, mendukung aktivitas swap di BEX DEX, dan menurunkan friksi adopsi untuk pengguna baru.
+This policy aims to maintain initial market depth, support swap activity on the BEX DEX, and reduce adoption friction for new users.

-## 8. Keamanan dan Audit
+## 8. Security and Audit
-Keamanan implementasi saat ini mencakup:
+Current security implementation includes:
-- Audit trail operasi aplikasi (logging internal).
+- Application operation audit trail (internal logging).
-- Endpoint audit trail API untuk monitoring (`/api/security/audit_trail`).
+- API audit trail endpoint for monitoring (`/api/security/audit_trail`).
 - Rate limiting API.
-- Validasi input transaksi.
+- Transaction input validation.
-- Dukungan multi-signature wallet pada modul keamanan.
+- Multi-signature wallet support in the security module.

-Status audit:
+Audit status:
-- **Belum mencantumkan audit eksternal independen** pada draft ini.
+- **Independent external audit not yet included** in this draft.
-- Rekomendasi tahap berikutnya: smart contract audit dan security assessment oleh pihak ketiga sebelum ekspansi skala besar.
+- Recommended next phase: smart contract audit and security assessment by a third party before large-scale expansion.

-## 9. Tata Kelola dan Operasional
+## 9. Governance and Operations
-Pada fase awal, pengelolaan parameter jaringan (termasuk gas fee dan operasional treasury) dilakukan oleh tim inti untuk stabilisasi ekosistem.
-Seiring maturitas jaringan, model governance dapat dikembangkan menuju mekanisme yang lebih terbuka dan partisipatif.
+In the initial phase, network parameter management (including gas fees and treasury operations) is carried out by the core team to stabilize the ecosystem.
+As the network matures, the governance model can be evolved towards a more open and participatory mechanism.

-## 10. Roadmap Ringkas (Draft)
+## 10. Summary Roadmap (Draft)
-- Fase 1: Stabilitas main service (RPC, explorer, wallet flow, gas policy).
+- Phase 1: Stability of main services (RPC, explorer, wallet flow, gas policy).
-- Fase 2: Ekspansi utilitas BEX di game dan aplikasi pihak ketiga.
+- Phase 2: Expansion of BEX utility in games and third-party applications.

-- Fase 3: Peningkatan likuiditas DEX dan integrasi multichain.
+- Phase 3: DEX liquidity enhancement and multichain integration.
-- Fase 4: Audit eksternal, hardening keamanan, dan skalabilitas ekosistem.
+- Phase 4: External audit, security hardening, and ecosystem scalability.

-## 11. Risiko
+## 11. Risks
-Risiko utama yang perlu dikelola:
+Key risks to manage:
-- Volatilitas harga aset digital.
+- Digital asset price volatility.
-- Risiko keamanan aplikasi/smart contract.
+- Application/smart contract security risks.
-- Risiko adopsi (pengguna dan mitra pihak ketiga).
+- Adoption risks (users and third-party partners).
-- Perubahan kebijakan/regulasi di wilayah operasional.
+- Policy/regulatory changes in operational regions.

 ## 12. Disclaimer
-Dokumen ini adalah whitepaper teknis dan ekonomi untuk tujuan informasi, bukan nasihat investasi, hukum, atau pajak.
-Partisipasi dalam ekosistem aset digital memiliki risiko tinggi dan menjadi tanggung jawab masing-masing pihak.
+This document is a technical and economic whitepaper for informational purposes and does not constitute investment, legal, or tax advice.
+Participation in the asset ecosystem Digital assets carry high risks and are the responsibility of each party.

 ---

-## Lampiran A - Sumber Parameter Teknis (Codebase)
+## Appendix A - Technical Parameter Sources (Codebase)
-Parameter teknis dalam dokumen ini disusun dari konfigurasi dan implementasi yang ada pada repository:
+The technical parameters in this document are compiled from the configurations and implementations in the repository:
 - `config.py` (chain, supply, RPC/API)
 - `blockchain.py` (gas fee defaults)
-- `app.py` (endpoint RPC, API, explorer, audit trail)
+- `app.py` (RPC endpoint, API, explorer, audit trail)